Board

 Contact

-Responsibility: Manage the ANWG website.
+Responsibility: Manage the ANWG website and internet technologies and accounts.

 Position held since 2021.